tai271828/solvcon-gce/README.md

-# SOLVCON Shell Environment in Google Compute Engine
+# SOLVCON in Google Compute Engine

 This repository sets up the bash environment for running [SOLVCON](http://solvcon.net/) in [Google Compute Engine (GCE)](https://cloud.google.com/compute/).
 It provides tools for creating, provisioning, and accessing virtual-machine (VM) intances in GCE.
 Clone the repository to install: